VanqCoding/REACT_airbnb-clone/README.md

 ## Description

-This project is a simplified clone of Airbnb Experiences, built using React.
-It allows users to explore and discover various experiences offered by hosts.
-Users can view details of each experience.
+This project is a simplified static clone of Airbnb Experiences, built using React.

 ## Table of Contents